Secodis/TSS-WEB/Controls/Security-wthin-SDLC.md

 ## 3. Security within Changes Management & Agile Development
 1. All changes of source code MUST be committed to a source code repository (e.g. Git).
+2. For applications with ***assurance class >= [HIGH]***, all commits to protected branches MUST be reviewed by a second developer of that team (e.g. via pull/merge request approvals).
-2. Assessment of all functional requirements and changes (e.g. User Stories) in respect of potential security risks/impact (= “security-relevance”)[^1] MUST be conducted by the team before their implementation.
+3. Assessment of all functional requirements and changes (e.g. User Stories) in respect of potential security risks/impact (= “security-relevance”)[^1] MUST be conducted by the team before their implementation.
    - This assessment MAY be conducted informally by a team if it gained sufficient experience.
    - Teams MAY define their own criteria for security relevance.
    - Agile development teams SHOULD integrate corresponding criteria in their Definition of Ready (DoR) discuss security relevance in refinement meetings and take security efforts (e.g. for verification) into account for the estimation of a story.